tux234/fleet/tools/mdm/windows/poc-mdm-server/README.md

 # Windows MDM Server Demo

 This project is a working and minimal implementation of the Windows device enrollment and management protocols.
-It was based on an initial implementation of the MS-MDE enrollment protocols [here](https://github.com/oscartbeaumont/windows_mdm).
+It was based on an initial implementation of the MS-MDE enrollment protocols in [the original windows_mdm repository](https://github.com/oscartbeaumont/windows_mdm).

 This project uses the protocols: